List of Club Trophies Competed for Since 1899

 Before the days of structured RYA dinghy training, members were classed as experienced (‘A’), somewhat experienced (‘B’), and inexperienced (‘C’).
 Class ‘A’ sailed with and instructed Class ‘C’; Class ‘B’ members sailed together.
 This is what has given rise to the letter designations in the lists that follow.
-Use the links below to access the list you are interested in.
+Use the three links below to access the list you are interested in.

 An excellent history of the Tozer Cup by David Knight is available on this website.
 This is a large (18Mb) PDF file, but it contains a good many interesting photographs, so it is worth waiting for the download.
 Page 11 contains an account of the Anglo-Swiss team racing on Lake Thun in 1939 (won), and Page 14 an account of Iain Macdonald-Smith’s Gold Medal win in the 1968 Olympics.